taurenmage/Guess-Who-Infinite-Edition2/README.md

 A version of Guess Who with probabalisitcally generated characters.

-The goal's a version of Guess Who that, each play, has new characters, ranging from hair to mouths to shirts;
+The goal's a version of Guess Who that, each play, has new characters, with various traits, ranging from hair to mouths to shirts;
 and thus new challenges as players adjust to new patterns, rather than rely on experience.